When forming a corporation in Delaware you will need to indicate on the certificate of

 In addition, having more shares provides more flexibility in allocating shares on vesting schedules.

-The drawback is in Delaware having more than 5,000 authorized shares results in a higher annual franchise tax.
+The drawback is that in Delaware having more than 5,000 authorized shares results in a higher annual franchise tax.

 If you authorize millions of shares, you will most likely calculate the Delaware annual franchise tax using the Assumed Par Value Capital Method.
 The calculations under this method can be complicated, but the Delaware Secretary of State’s Office provides a good explanation and examples of how to determine the tax here.